MohammadShareefjha/markdown-training/README.md

 ### 1. **Clone and Track the Guide:**

-- Clone the "Hitchhiker's Guide to the Galaxy" repository to your local machine using the command `git clone <repo-url>`.
+- Clone the "Hitchhiker's Guide to the Galaxy" repository to your local machine using the command `git clone https://github.com/vstokes/markdown-training`
 - Navigate to the directory containing the cloned repository.
 - Now Git is tracking the Guide, ready for your contributions!
   - validate with `git status`